zpz/bigdict/README.md

 - Implement a cache backed by `bigdict`.
 - A more performant engine to replace `rocksdb`.
 - Make updates to the package `python-rocksdb`, which is not very active as of now.

+## Release 21.4.11

+- Changed dependency from `python-rocksdb` to `rocksdb`, which provides a built package in a wheel, greately simplifying build and installation.
+- Bumped Python requirement from 3.6 to 3.7, because `rocksdb` provides wheels for 3.7-3.8 only.
+- Enforce all `mypy` and `pylint` checks.

+## Release 21.1.5

+Initial release.
+Uploaded to Pypi.